BrenPatF/Sandbox/README.md

 ### Install 1: Install prerequisite modules
 - [Installation](https://github.com/BrenPatF/Sandbox#installation)

-The demo install depends on the pre-requisite modules Utils and Timer_Set, and `lib` schema refers to the schema in which Utils is installed.
+The install depends on the prerequisite modules Utils and Timer_Set, and `lib` schema refers to the schema in which they are installed.

-The pre-requisite modules can be installed by following the instructions for each module at the module root pages listed in the `See also` section below.
+The prerequisite modules can be installed by following the instructions for each module at the module root pages listed in the `See also` section below.
 This allows inclusion of the examples and unit tests for those modules.
 Alternatively, the next section shows how to install these modules directly without their examples or unit tests here.

 #### [Schema: sys; Folder: install_prereq] Create lib and app schemas and Oracle directory
 install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
 Update this if necessary to a folder on the database server with read/write access for the Oracle OS user